-- Applicants should be registered as an RSCN, RSCN/RGN, and/or RM with a minimum of one year's experience in Paediatric Nursing. - Applicants must be employed in an Intensive Care Unit for a minimum of six months prior to and for the duration of the programme.
+- Applicants should be registered as an RSCN, RSCN/RGN, and/or RM with a minimum of one year's experience in Paediatric Nursing. - Applicants registered as an RGN with a minimum of 2 years experience in Paediatric Nursing may be considered for the programme. - Applicants must be employed in an Intensive Care Unit for a minimum of six months prior to and for the duration of the programme.